jtmoon79/goto_http_redirect_server/README.md

         http://bug-tracker.mycorp.local/main

-      The example combination sends a basic request for '/b' to a "main" page and a particular query request '/b?123' to a particular query path.
+      The example combination sends a basic request for '/b' to some static page and a particular query request '/b?123' to a particular query path.
       Failed matches will "fallback" to the basic Redirect Entry, e.g. the Entry without any Required Request Modifiers.